TosbackCgusBridge-Bot/CGUs-versions/Starbucks/Privacy Policy.md

 16\.
 Additional Disclosures for California Residents

-This section applies solely to individuals who reside in the State of California.
-The purpose of this section is to inform California residents (“consumers” or “you”), at or before the time of collection of personal information, about our data collection practices and your privacy-related rights under California law, including the California Consumer Privacy Act, as amended (“CCPA”).
-Your “right to know” about personal information collected, used, and disclosed by Starbucks includes what categories of personal information we collect from you and the purpose for its collection. how we use those categories of personal information. and how we share the personal information you entrust to us.

 In the preceding twelve months we may have disclosed these categories of personal information for a business purpose:

 *   Identifiers
+    *   Sources of Information – We collect identifiers from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We collect identifiers to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
+    *   How we share it – We share identifiers with our service providers. to protect lawful interests. and for any other purpose with your consent, as otherwise outlined in Section 5 above.
-*   Personal information categories listed in the CCPA
+*   Personal information under California Civil Code section 1798.80
+    *   Sources of Information – We collect Section 1798.80 information from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We collect Section 1798.80 information for the purposes outlined in Section 4(a)-(f) above.
+    *   How we share it – We share identifiers with our service providers. to protect lawful interests. and for any other purpose with your consent, as otherwise outlined in Section 5 above.
 *   Commercial information
+    *   Sources of Information – We collect commercial information from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We collect commercial information to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
+    *   How we share it – We share commercial information with our service providers and Starbucks affiliates, as outlined in Section 5(a), (b) and (e) above.
-*   Internet or similar network activity
+*   Electronic network activity information
+    *   Sources of Information – We collect network information through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We collect network information to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
+    *   How we share it – We share network information with our service providers. to protect lawful interests. and for any other purpose with your consent, as outlined in Section 5 above.
 *   Geolocation data
+    *   Sources of Information – We collect geolocation data through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We collect geolocation data to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
+    *   How we share it – We share geolocation data with our service providers. to protect lawful interests. and for any other purpose with your consent, as outlined in Section 5 above.
-*   Inferences drawn
+*   Inferences

-**Category of Information** **Sources of Information** **Purpose of Information Collection** **How we share it** **Identifiers** We collect identifiers from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We collect identifiers to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
-We share identifiers with our service providers. to protect lawful interests. and for any other purpose with your consent, as otherwise outlined in Section 5 above. **Personal information under California Civil Code section 1798.80** We collect Section 1798.80 information from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We collect Section 1798.80 information for the purposes outlined in Section 4(a)-(f) above.
-We share identifiers with our service providers. to protect lawful interests. and for any other purpose with your consent, as otherwise outlined in Section 5 above. **Commercial information** We collect commercial information from the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We collect commercial information to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
-We share commercial information with our service providers and Starbucks affiliates, as outlined in Section 5(a), (b) and (e) above. **Electronic network activity information** We collect network information through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We collect network information to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
-We share network information with our service providers. to protect lawful interests. and for any other purpose with your consent, as outlined in Section 5 above. **Geolocation data** We collect geolocation data through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We collect geolocation data to provide our services. to communicate with you. for research and development and services improvement. and to comply with applicable laws, and as otherwise outlined in Section 4 above.
-We share geolocation data with our service providers. to protect lawful interests. and for any other purpose with your consent, as outlined in Section 5 above. **Inferences** We develop inference data through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
-We develop inference data to provide our services. to communicate with you, and for research, development, and services improvement, as outlined in Section 4(a)-(c) above.
-We share inference data with our service providers and to protect lawful interests, as outlined in Section 5 above.
+    *   Sources of Information – We develop inference data through the information you voluntarily provide to us. from the information we automatically collect. and from other sources, as outlined in Section 3(a)-(c) above.
+    *   Purpose of Information Collected – We develop inference data to provide our services. to communicate with you, and for research, development, and services improvement, as outlined in Section 4(a)-(c) above.
+    *   How we share it – We share inference data with our service providers and to protect lawful interests, as outlined in Section 5 above.

 **How We Sell Your Information** – In the preceding twelve months we have not sold personal information.
 We do not sell personal information, but we recognize that the CCPA defines “personal information” in such a way that making available identifiers linked to you for a benefit may be considered a “sale.”